TCNOco/TcNo-Acc-Switcher/TcNo-Acc-Switcher-Server/themes/Monokai/README.md

 Created by [MajorAmari](https://github.com/Majoramari).

-Note from TechNobo: Thanks again for your work translating, and helping with RTL support @Majoramari!
+Note from TroubleChute: Thanks again for your work translating, and helping with RTL support @Majoramari!